 Although Dr Ida Rolf pioneered Rolfing in the US sometime in the 1950s, most people still don’t seem to know much about this type of transformational bodywork.
-Now with a Rolf Institute of Structural Integration in the UK, 2017 is set to be the year of Rolfing, and Lizzie Reumont at Indaba is London’s go-to for this holistic system of soft tissue manipulation.
+Now with a Rolf Institute of Structural Integration in the UK, 2017 is the year of Rolfing, and Lizzie Reumont at Indaba is London’s go-to for this holistic system of soft tissue manipulation.

 What is Rolfing?

 Rolfing works with the body’s fascia – the soft tissue that covers every muscle, bone and organ that interconnects throughout the body, like a matrix of clingfilm cobwebs (scar tissue is fascia that has been bundled up and held).
 The fascia becomes dehydrated as we age, and condenses as it holds onto lifestyle habit patterns, causing aches and stiffness in the body.
 Rolfing is a process of releasing that tension and creating suppleness, which in turn improves posture and restores energy.

 It’s important to find a good practitioner that you can be comfortable with, as the process of Rolfing takes place over ten sessions of firm and occasionally intimate body work.
 For me, that person is Lizzie Reumont.
 Originally from Baltimore, Liz is a yoga teacher who first discovered Rolfing when seeking relief from shoulder pain.
 The work not only got rid of her pain, it transformed her life.
 Liz now Rolfs from a spacious treatment room at Indaba Yoga Studio in Marylebone, where she also works as a yoga teacher.